VikasRajashekar/NER_tagger/README.md

              MISC: precision:  68.74%; recall:  57.92%; FB1:  62.87  851 \
               ORG: precision:  77.97%; recall:  55.04%; FB1:  64.53  876 \
               PER: precision:  71.52%; recall:  64.17%; FB1:  67.64  1257 \

+**Experiments with hyper-parameters:**\
+1. Change word embedding sizxe to 200 from 100 and LSTM size to 200 from 100 for Tokens.\
+Network achieved FB1 score of : ** **\

+2. Use settings mentioned in paper: Learning rate of 0.01 and Token embedding size of 64.
+Network achieved FB1 score of : ** **\

 # English Dataset: